 - Freshly ground black pepper, to taste

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over entire surface of coal grate.
-Set cooking grate in place, cover gill and allow to preheat for 5 minutes.
+Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
 Place eggplants on grill and cook until soft throughout, about 30 minutes, turning eggplants every 5 minutes.
 Transfer eggplants to a cutting board and let sit until cool enough to handle, about 5 to 10 minutes.

 Split eggplants in half and spoon out pulp into a colander placed in a bowl or in sink; discard skin.
 Let pulp drain for 5 to 10 minutes.